More than $425K raised for 5-year-old boy fatally shot at point-blank range in N.C.

 WILSON, N.C.
 (WITN/WBTV) - More than $425,000 has been raised for a 5-year-old boy who was fatally shot at point-blank range in North Carolina.

 Cannon Hinnant was shot to death over the weekend in Wilson and was laid to rest Thursday night.
-The funeral took place at Shingleton Funeral Home for Cannon Hinnant.
+The funeral took place at Shingleton Funeral Home.

 A GoFundMe page was created by Cannon’s grandmother, Gwen Hinnant.
 The fundraising page had a goal of $5,000, but had raised $434,604 by Friday afternoon.

 Cannon Hinnant was shot around 5:30 p.m. on Archers Road.
 Police say the boy later died at the hospital.
-Police say the suspect, 25-year-old Darius Sessoms, has been charged with first-degree murder in the boy’s killing.
+The suspect, 25-year-old Darius Sessoms, has been charged with first-degree murder in the boy’s killing.

 According to WRAL, Sessoms was the boy’s neighbor.